 All structures whose benefits could support the minimum elevation cost were individually reviewed again to assign a more precise elevation cost based on the structure size and construction type.
 After the costs were finalized, the benefit-to-cost ratio (BCR) was calculated to determine which structures were eligible to have the first floor elevated.
-A BCR of 0.9 or higher was considered appropriate to determine final eligibility due to uncertainty in model parameters (Test 3).
+A BCR of 0.91 or higher was considered appropriate to determine final eligibility due to uncertainty in model parameters (Test 3).
+These structures were carried forward for more detailed analysis of the non-structural solution.